yeodoug.com - Resources

 I get asked all the time about the differences between dependent and in-line bass trombone valve systems and which I prefer - and why.
 This is a very involved issue, so in an effort to avoid leaving the reader confused, I will try to provide as comprehensive an answer as possible, while perhaps erring on the side of "too much" information.

-The best place to start is with a description of the two systems, and I can find no better one than that which was posted on the trombone-l email list by Dennis Clason, a trombonist in New Mexico.
+The best place to start is with a description of the two systems, and I can find no better one than that which was posted in 1996 on the trombone-l email list by Dennis Clason, a trombonist in New Mexico.
 I quote Dennis below with his permission, for which I am grateful.
-Dennis wrote:
+Dennis wrote (I have deleted a sentence in Dennis' post that contained some inaccurate historical information about the invention of the in-line valve system.
+More on that, below):

-In-line valve systems were developed by Burt Herrick and Larry Minnick in the late 60s and early 70s.
-This system places both valves on the neckpipe, and hence they can operate "independently" of one another.
+The in-line or independent valve system places both valves on the neckpipe; hence they can operate "independently" of one another.
 In-line systems have the disadvantage of always blowing against the resistance of two valves, instead of one.
 The resistance can be reduced by tricks like overbore valve sections, Thayer (and Thayer-inspired) valves, open wrap, etc. Olds made the first production in-line valve system basses in the mid 70s.
-The other manufacturers have since followed suit, and some do not produce dependent rotor basses (Conn, Holton and Benge).
+The other manufacturers have since followed suit, and some do not produce dependent rotor basses (Conn, Holton, and Benge).

 In-line systems are thought to provide some added facility, because a fourth overtone series is available.
 While that is an indisputable fact, the advantage it provides is questionable, especially with some of the second valve tunings in use today.